 Lillafüred Castle Hotel

-It was first built in the 19th century and has then served as a hotel for most of the time.
-During a short period of time, it was a war hospital where they hospitalized wounded Russian soldiers.
+It has been built in the 19th century and has served as a hotel for most of the time.
+During a short period of time it was a war hospital where wounded Russian soldiers were hospitalised.

-To find out what other highlights there are in and near Lillafüred, read our complete guide to this picturesque town.
+To find out what other highlights you can find in Lillafüred, read our complete guide to this picturesque town.

 Fuzer Castle - Castle in the mountains